 About Kashmiri Dum Aloo

-Spicy and delish is this Kashmiri Dum Aloo where baby potatoes are simmered (dum cooked) in a spicy curd (yogurt) based gravy or sauce.
-This is a delicious recipe from the Kashmiri cuisine.
+Super delectable, this Kashmiri Dum Aloo has baby potatoes simmered and slow cooked in steam (dum cooked) in a spicy curd (yogurt) based gravy or sauce.

 Table of Contents

-- Flavors: This recipe of Kashmiri dum aloo is more like the way the actual Kashmiri dum aloo is – sour and spicy.
-The gravy or sauce does not taste like the ones you get in the restaurants – which is a creamy, sweet gravy made with onion & tomatoes.
+This recipe of Kashmiri Dum Aloo is more like the way the actual classic recipe is – warming, sour and spicy.
+The gravy or sauce does not taste like the ones you get in the restaurants, which is a creamy, sweet gravy made with onion, nuts and tomatoes.

-- Baby potatoes: baby potatoes are parboiled and then fried.
-Later these fried baby potatoes are added in the gravy or sauce and slow simmered.
+Later, these fried potatoes are added in the gravy or sauce and simmered on slow heat.
 The baby potatoes absorb the flavors of the spices and curd while cooking.

-- Other spices: This traditional recipe has spices like Kashmiri red chilli powder, ginger powder, fennel powder which are aromatic and combine to give a lovely warm flavor to the whole dish.
+This traditional recipe has spices like Kashmiri red chili powder, ginger powder (saunth) and fennel powder that are aromatic and combine to give a lovely warm flavor to the entire dish.

 How to make Kashmiri Dum Aloo